marcuscfarias/MarcusCFarias/README.md

   - 🧠 Always worrying about writing clean and understandable code as it was a representation of your ideas.
 Furthermore, learning without sharing is a lounely journey.
   - 💻 Focused on studying and building modern .NET applications.
-  - 🧑‍🎓 Currently studying computer engineering and aiming a exchange program at TUM.
+  - 🧑‍🎓 Currently studying computer engineering and aiming a exchange program at TUM (Technical University of Munich).
   - ⭐ I’m looking to collaborate on impactful projects

 ### How to reach me: